theRealAph/ScopeLocals/README.md

 ### Scoped values as capabilities

-A scoped value provides a simple and robust implementation of a [capability].
-The owner of a `ScopedValue` typically guards it in in a field with appropriately restricted access, such as a `private` `static` `final`.
-A `ScopedValue` object is typically not widely shared.

 #### Interlude

 ```

+I don't think the example below is the right way to go.
+I think the
-I think the running example provides a better way to explain use of
+running example provides a better use of Scopedvalue to 'manage'
-Scopedvalue to 'manage' capabilities than the one below.
+capabilities rather than 'implement' them..

 Why?
 The code below uses a check for the ScopedValue being bound as a
 way to decide if something has a capability.
 By contrast, the running